linpeng0105/linpeng0105.github.io/content/authors/admin/_index.md

     date_start: 2019-08-01
     date_end: 2023-07-31
     summary: |
-      I pursued my undergraduate studies in Software Engineering in an experimental engineering class at the College of Software.
-During my undergraduate years, I was awarded the National Encouragement Scholarship, the Excellent Graduation Design Award, the Outstanding League Member Award, the Second-Class Scholarship, and the Outstanding Student Award from Jilin University.
+      I pursued my undergraduate studies in Software Engineering as part of the College of Software’s Elite Engineering Class.
+During my undergraduate years, I was awarded the National Encouragement Scholarship, the Excellent Graduation Design Award (ranking first in the College of Software), the Outstanding League Member Award, the Second-Class Scholarship, and the Outstanding Student Award from Jilin University.
 I also participated in a national-level innovation and entrepreneurship training project for university students, which was successfully completed.
 Additionally, I competed in various contests, including the China Undergraduate Mathematical Contest in Modeling, the Mathematical Contest in Modeling (MCM/ICM), and the Blue Bridge Cup Programming Competition, earning multiple awards.

 # work:
 #   - position: Director of Cloud Infrastructure